-Half termly topic grids will be uploaded to our website to help keep you informed about the activities and learning experiences your child will be involved in.
-We also use Tapestry, an online learning journey, where you will be able to log on and look at the observations we have made about your child each week.
-Please take time to read these as they will give you a clear idea of what your child has been doing in class and will help you to discuss with them the things they are learning at school.
-We also encourage families to post their own observations of their child on Tapestry for us to share in school.
+We use Class Dojo, an online app, to communicate with parents and carers.
+Please take time to read these regular updates as they will help to keep you informed about the learning activities and experiences your child will be involved in.
+We also encourage families to post their own observations of their child on Class Dojo for us to share in school.
 This may be a family event, an autumn walk or a swimming achievement.